Stress Testing

 - In transit - Requests currently on connections headed to this component

-- Lost - Requests dropped by this component (capacity overflow, filter, rate limit, etc.)
+- Lost - Requests dropped by this component due to failures (capacity overflow, rate limit, circuit breaker, retry exhaustion)

 Stats only appear when non-zero.